technicalpickles/technicalpickles.github.com/_posts/2008-12-21-vimpocalypse.markdown

 [fuzzyfinder\_textmate](http://github.com/jamis/fuzzyfinder_textmate/tree/master): This is the texmate equivalent of 'Go to File'.
 Pull it up, and start typing a filename.
 I bind it to \t (command-t opens a tab in MacVim).

+{% highlight vim %}
 " binds \ t to textmate-style fuzzy finder map <leader>t :FuzzyFinderTextMate<CR>
 let g:fuzzy_matching_limit=60 " this seems to help performance let g:fuzzy_ceiling=20000     " I have some projects with a lot of files...
+{% endhighlight %}

 [allml](http://www.vim.org/scripts/script.php?script_id=1896): Gives you some ways to interact with the various HTML-like code that various programming languages / frameworks provide, like shortcuts to create `<% %>` in ERB